oracle/weblogic-kubernetes-operator/documentation/4.0/content/introduction/platforms/environments.md

   - VMWare Tanzu
   - VMware Tanzu Kubernetes Grid (TKG)

-WebLogic Server and the operator are supported on production-quality Kubernetes clusters.
-Please refer to the support statement [Doc ID 2790123.1](https://support.oracle.com/epmos/faces/DocContentDisplay?id=2790123.1).

 WebLogic Server and the operator are also supported on service offerings which deploy the WebLogic Server and the operator for you.
 These include: